Larnach Castle

 We expect the Castle Lantern restoration work to be completed end August 2025.

-Will the restoration impact my visit to the Castle in 2025?
+Will the restoration impact my visit to the Castle?

 Our focus is to ensure visitors continue to have a great experience at New Zealand’s Castle.